PLATFORM

 Microorganisms in the gut produce compounds that affect the inflammatory environment and the production of immune mediators that regulate bone homeostasis.
 In addition to the musculoskeletal system, the gut microbiome has been linked to many other inflammatory diseases including diabetes, Crohn’s disease, cancers, and others.

-Using powerful genomic and bioinformatic tools, Solarea is mining its novel microbial strain collection to identify DMA™ solutions for patients suffering from these inflammatory processes.
+Using powerful genomic and bioinformatic tools, Solarea is mining its novel microbial strain collection to design safe and efficacious DMA™ solutions intended to aid in the dietary management of these inflammatory processes.

 Our approach